emilsvennesson/shed/documents/assignments/sdd.md

 ### Package Diagram

 ![PackageDiagramAll](Photos/PackageDiagramBig.png)
 This package diagram shows the entirety of the program in it's biggest package model.
-The UML shows that Model,view,controller structure i followed.
+The UML shows that Model,view,controller structure is followed.

 #### Model
 ![PackageDiagramModel](Photos/PackageDiagramModel.png)